|1722||Second||Oct 2020||Plant Biosecurity and Product Integrity|

 This insect pest is a serious threat to a wide range of industries including grain, rice, cotton, vegetables and sugarcane.

-Fall armyworm (Spodoptera frugiperda) is a notifiable plant pest in NSW.
+Fall armyworm (Spodoptera frugiperda) is no longer a notifiable plant pest in NSW.

 Fall armyworm is the name commonly attributed to the larval stage of the moth Spodoptera frugiperda.
 Other Spodoptera species already found in Australia include the lawn armyworm and the dayfeeding armyworm.